 Business insurance exists for good reason.
-Whether it is a public liability claim for an accident on your premises or a claim by an employee against your employers’ liability insurance or even a potential claim for alleged negligence against you for which you would need professional indemnity insurance, carrying a comprehensive business insurance policy can cover these potential concerns and help to ensure your business is protected.
+It could be a public liability claim for an accident on your premises, or a claim by an employee against your employers’ liability insurance or an accident., or even a potential claim for alleged negligent services against you for which you would need professional indemnity cover.
+Regardless of the claim type, carrying a comprehensive business insurance policy can cover these potential concerns and the costs incurred in defending a claim to help ensure your business is protected.

 The following alphabetical list highlights some of the most common liability claims against businesses:

 Burglary and theft – Burglary is said to be one of the most common causes of claims.
 It can occur at your property, while you are working on-site for a job or while you are in transit.
 Caunce O’Hara’s business combined insurance policy offers cover for commercial property and for portable equipment.

 Customer injury and/or property damage – If a customer or client has an accident on your premises, this can give rise to a claim against your business.
 The same can be said if you are, for example, a freelance contractor who works on-site at client premises and you accidentally damage your client’s property.
 That could be a drink spillage onto technology equipment or might have accidentally bumped into something and damaged it.
 Carrying Public Liability insurance will protect you in the event of this type of claim.